Find more information on Eating Disorder Support Group for Black Folks (formerly, Sage and Spoon for Black folks) here.

 Who is Sage and Spoon (SS) for?

 SS is for Black, Indigenous, people of color (BIPOC) older than 18.
-Folks of all gender identities are welcome.
+Folks of all sizes and gender identities are welcome.

 Style of meetings vary from presentation with slides, reflections, group sharing, & discussions.
 Each meeting has a different theme ranging from perfectionism and eating disorders, shame and pleasure, and coping strategies during uncertain times.

-Although not a therapeutic group, SS is held by Hilda Franco, MS a queer, fat, femme Xicana (She/Her).
+Although not a therapeutic group, SS for BIPOC is held by Hilda Franco, MS a queer, fat, femme Xicana (She/Her).
 Hilda is a trained counselor and a community activist.

 Yes.
 Folks can opt out of using video conferencing and participation as well as change their display name.

 Is Sage and Spoon Confidential?